Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

-The results of the easier benchmark \emph{ImageCLEF-DA} with equal domain size and balanced classes are reported in Tab.~\ref{tab:clef}.
-Domains of \emph{ImageCLEF-DA} are more visually similar than those of the above benchmarks, thus the average accuracy of the source-trained model is higher and various comparison methods exhibit generally close performance.
-Specifically, DANN-[f, p] shows little improvement over DANN.
+We report results of the easy benchmark \emph{ImageCLEF-DA} with equal domain size and balanced classes in Table~\ref{tab:clef}.
+Domains of \emph{ImageCLEF-DA} are more visually similar than those of the above benchmarks.
+Thus the average accuracy of the source-trained model is higher, and various comparison methods exhibit generally comparable performance.
+Specifically, DANN-[f, p] shows few improvements over DANN.
 Beyond the observation on \emph{Office31}, MADA is shown to be comparable with CDAN+E and outperforms CDAN.
-While SDAN slightly beats CDAN+E and SSDAN further improves the average accuracy over SDAN.
+While NOUN slightly beats CDAN+E and PRONOUN further improves the average accuracy over NOUN.

 Across the above results on four different cross-domain object recognition benchmarks, there are two consistent observations about our methods.
-The first one is that SDAN always brings a significant improvement over DANN-[f, p] and SDAN beats all of the other domain adversarial training methods compared in Tab.~\ref{tab:cmp_adv}.
-This observation strongly demonstrates the effectiveness of our semantic domain adversarial networks.
-It also indicates that the failure of the naive concatenation conditioning method mainly lies in the weak support of the conditioning, since SDAN only enlarges the norm of concatenated predictions in DANN-[f, p].
-The second consistent observation is that SSDAN always further improves SDAN and outperforms all of the compared baselines, which verifies the superiority of our structure-aware conditioning strategy.
+The first one is that NOUN always brings a significant improvement over DANN-[f, p] and NOUN beats all of the other domain adversarial training methods compared in Table~\ref{tab:cmp_adv}.
+This observation strongly demonstrates the effectiveness of NOUN.
+It also indicates that the failure of the naive concatenation conditioning method mainly lies in the weak conditioning strength, since NOUN only normalizes the norm of concatenated output in DANN-[f, p] with the norm of the feature.
+The second consistent observation is that PRONOUN always further improves NOUN and outperforms all of the compared baselines, which verifies the superiority of our prototype-based conditioning strategy.